-Architect Bertram Goodhue began the trend toward buildings that were more formal and historically accurate representations of the Spanish Renaissance.
-George Washington Smith, Montecito, California, architect and author of an early, groundbreaking book on Spanish architecture in the American West, is considered the most talented practitioner of the style in Southern California.
+Architect Bertram Goodhue began the trend toward Spanish Colonial buildings that were more formal and historically accurate representations of the Spanish Renaissance.
+George Washington Smith, Montecito, California, architect and author of an early, groundbreaking book on Spanish architecture in the American West, is considered the most talented practitioner of Spanish Colonial in Southern California.

 Spanish Colonial was the most decorative of the Spanish styles, and its ornament covered a wide range of source material, from Moorish to Renaissance and Byzantine.
-With hipped or gabled red-tile roofs, it often featured twisted, spiral columns beside door and window openings, with heavy, carved doors and decorative tile trim.
-The intricate ornamental forms of Old World Spanish buildings, called Churrigueresque ornament, were a hallmark of high-style buildings.
+With hipped or gabled red-tile roofs, Spanish Colonial homes often featured twisted, spiral columns beside door and window openings, with heavy, carved doors and decorative tile trim.
+The intricate ornamental forms of Old World Spanish buildings, called Churrigueresque ornament, were a hallmark of high-style Spanish Colonial homes.
 In Coral Gables, Florida, architects Kiehnel and Elliott designed a gorgeous winter residence, El Jardin (1917), for a president of Pittsburgh Steel using such ornament.
-However, the Spanish Colonial was not all glitz and glamour, for it extended—in simpler forms—to ordinary suburban buildings as well in every part of the nation.
+However, the Spanish Colonial home was not all glitz and glamour, for it extended—in simpler forms—to ordinary suburban buildings as well in every part of the nation.

 The Pueblo Revival is a 20th-century adaptation of a building type developed in the late-18th and early-19th centuries in New Mexico's Rio Grande Valley.
 It was, and still is, extremely popular in Spanish-settled areas of the Southwest, particularly New Mexico and Arizona.